Tomato Bacterial Spot

 Avoid overhead watering.
 Clean plant debris from gardens and fields this fall.
 Don't save seed as it can survive that way.
 Use disease-free seed and transplants next year.
 Rotate tomatoes and peppers (another host) to soil growing non-tomato family plants (disease survives in soil for up to 1 year).
 Eliminate tomato/potato family weeds.

 Other measures probably apply to humid climates as we may see little or none of this in drier years, and when overhead watering is avoided.
-Streptomycin can be applied to transplants in production greenhouses.
 Copper/mancozeb sprays are applied to just-transplanted commercial fields.
 These protective sprays are most needed during early flowering and fruit setting periods.

 This outbreak is a good example of an environmental trigger setting off a disease uncommonly seen even though the host plant and likely the bacteria were present in past years.
 The fruit is edible although many people may prefer to remove the skin with the spot.